spenceg85/MET-Collection-Search-Tool/readme.md

 4. If I had more time I would add better error handling and responsive design with media queries.
 5. I really wanted to add a dark mode theme using the makeStyles theme hook but I totally ran out of time, will impliment in the future probably.
 6. For a team project, it will be good to have the project dockerized.
+7. 7.
+Add ability to upload personal collections for users to peruse and share.

 Fun project!!